Convolva/joke-generator/README.md

 # joke-generator

-**A simple responsive joke generator website made with icanhazdadjoke API**
+**A simple responsive joke generator web-app made with icanhazdadjoke API**

 Go to any one of the links below: